 “Do you want to be right or happy?” – Dr. Phil

-Some people seem to have the need to be right or at least convince others that their views are ‘right’ and the other person’s are wrong.
+Some people seem to have the need to be right or at least convince others that their views are ‘right’ and the other person is wrong.
 If you enter into a discussion with them it quickly turns to a debate or an argument.
-If you do not agreed with them they will often spin the situation so it appears they are right.
-If they are proven wrong they feel defeated, humiliated, and their ego take’s a hard hit.
+If you do not agree with them they will often spin the situation so it appears they are right.
+If they are proven wrong they feel defeated, humiliated, and their ego takes a hard hit.

-In a conversation with a right-fighter it turns crazy real fast and you find yourself pulled into a competition where someone, usually you, are going to lose.
+In a conversation with a right-fighter, it turns crazy real fast and you find yourself pulled into a competition where someone, usually you, is going to lose.
 For the right-fighter to be good with themself they must win and the other person must lose at any cost.